Siberia: Sport

-The Yenisey Krasnoyarsk basketball team has played in the VTB United League since 2011–12.

 Russia's third most popular sport, bandy, is important in Siberia.
 In the 2015–16 Russian Bandy Super League season Yenisey from Krasnoyarsk became champions for the third year in a row by beating Baykal-Energiya from Irkutsk in the final.
 Two or three more teams (depending on the definition of Siberia) play in the Super League, the 2016–17 champions SKA-Neftyanik from Khabarovsk as well as Kuzbass from Kemerovo and Sibselmash from Novosibirsk.
 In 2007 Kemerovo got Russia's first indoor arena specifically built for bandy.
 Now Khabarovsk has the world's largest indoor arena specifically built for bandy, Arena Yerofey.
 It was venue for Division A of the 2018 World Championship.
 In time for the 2020 World Championship, an indoor arena will be ready for use in Irkutsk.
 That one will also have a speed skating oval.

+Krasnoyarsk is one of the centres of rugby in Russia, with 2 of the largest clubs in the country, STM Enisei and Krasny Yar, are both based in the city.
+The Yenisey Krasnoyarsk basketball team has played in the VTB United League since 2011–12.
 The 2019 Winter Universiade was hosted by Krasnoyarsk.